 PSL 310 changed to an ebook to save students money (the ebook is essentially free).
 Nothing you are tested on comes directly from the ebook (unless it is specifically assigned reading - i.e. CNS reading or readings for the Challenge Questions and Reading Questions) but it is good to have a digital book to be able to see figures in color and to have as a reference.
 As mentioned above, access to "Course Mate" comes with the Course Pack; Course Mate includes an ebook of Human Physiology: From Cells to Systems, eighth edition, by Lauralee Sherwood.
 There are learning tools on Course Mate that may help your learning but no material that is only on Course Mate is required for the class.
-There is a video link in the Course Introduction folder in D2L called "How to use your Course Mate access code" which can help you.
-When you create an account at login.cengagebrain.com you will first need to type in the code that is on the card wrapped in the Course Pack.
-Then you will be asked to type in a course key.
-For Hybrid PSL 310 Fall 2016 the course key is CM-9781133043270-0000087.
+When you create an account at login.cengagebrain.com you will need to type in the code that is on the card wrapped in the Course Pack.
+You will be asked to type in a course key but a course key is NOT needed for PSL 310.

-The hard copy textbook is on reserve in the Main Library (several copies but without Course Mate).
+The hard copy textbook is on reserve in the Main Library (there are several copies without Course Mate).
 For students who want their own hard copy text, area bookstores may have used copies and it can be found on the internet using ISBN 978-1-111-57743-8